 Now, on to the rest of you who are woefully behind and wondering if you can make it.
 Where there’s a will, there’s a way.
 See if you can clear out some writing time.
 Stay up later.
 Put on your best writing music and write.
 You are on a deadline.
-That pretty finish line ribbon we discussed this weekend will be taken down.
+That pretty finish line ribbon will be taken down soon.
 You can still finish after that time, of course, but the NaNo deadline is approaching.
-You have four days.
+You have five days.

 Can you do this?
 Absolutely.
 You can buckle down, drive out distractions, and type to your heart’s content.
 If you’re sorely lacking in words, stop using contractions.
 Remove dashes from words that should be strung together.
 If you’re running out of plot and still need words, include song lyrics.
 Include the artist name.
 Describe a new landscape or a new outfit.